liquidctl/liquidctl/README.md

 ### Set up Windows using Task Scheduler

-The configuration of devices can be automated by writing a batch file and setting up a new scheduled task for (every) log on.
-The batch file can be really simple and consist of the invocations of liquidctl that would otherwise be done manually.
+The configuration of devices can be automated by writing a batch file and setting up a new task for (every) log on, using Windows Task Scheduler.
+The batch file can be really simple and only needs to contain the invocations of liquidctl that would otherwise be done manually.

 ```batchfile
 liquidctl set pump speed 90